SynfiniDLT/daml-tokenization-toolkit/README.md

 In the demo-config/users folder, there is a users.json file to store user information for ledger identification.
 The users.json file has an array of user objects, each containing the userId from Auth0 and the corresponding primaryParty for ledger identification.
 Replace the user IDs with the actual user IDs from Auth0.
-Unfortunately this process has not yet been automated so manual editing is required.
+Unfortunately, this process has not yet been automated so manual editing is required.
 Ensure that the userId in each object corresponds to the sub (subject) field in the Auth0 user profile.
 The primaryParty field is the default party used to issue commands to the ledger.
 If logged into the UI, the user will act as this party.
 There is no need to edit this field.